Gas Station Cleaning in MD

 Window Cleaning Process

-For the awnings we use a low pressure cleaning solutions and can often do the cleaning from the ground.
+For the awnings, we use low-pressure cleaning solutions and can often do the cleaning from the ground.
 We take many precautions including;

-- Being aware of the waste water run off to be compliant of the clean water act.
+- Being aware of the wastewater runoff to be compliant with the clean water act.

 - Covering all pumps and lights as necessary

-- Using traffic cones and caution tape in order to close off sections to public.
+- Using traffic cones and caution tape in order to close off sections to the public.

 Concrete cleaning is one of our very best specialties, there are many stains that can not come out with just cold water and pressure.
 We use HOT water pressure washers dialed into the right pressure to remove gum, oil stains, food and drink stains, and obviously all dirt and foot traffic stains without damaging the concrete.
 We use surface cleaners to properly clean the concrete, by using surface cleaners we eliminate the dreaded striping that occurs when just using a wand.